ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 local impact.

-Package development is the type of project most chosen by this group, but we have champions who have also been reviewers for our peer-review.
+Package development is the type of project most chosen by this group, but other champions have been reviewers for our software peer review system.

 Multilingualism plays an important role in the Champions Program, as part of their outreach activity, this year we have events and workshops